madprops/airc/README.md

 **You**: Bot, !ur an angry squirrel

-**Bot**: Instructions have been set to: Please respond as if you were an angry squirrel
+**Bot**: Rules have been set to: Please respond as if you were an angry squirrel

 **You**: Bot, why are you in a tree?